-The O-Plan2 Agent Architecture is intended to be sufficiently flexible to allow a system builder to create a system with defined behaviour.
+The O-Plan Agent Architecture is intended to be sufficiently flexible to allow a system builder to create a system with defined behaviour.
 To this end, it is possible to have radically different plan state data structures, knowledge sources, domain information and controller strategies.
-For example, the O-Plan2 Architecture already has been used to provide a Manufacturing Scheduling System which uses a resource oriented representation for the plan state rather than the action oriented plan representation in the O-Plan2 Planner.
-This scheduler, called TOSCA (The Open SCheduling Architecture), also has different knowledge sources to those used in the O-Plan2 Planner.
+For example, the O-Plan Architecture already has been used to provide a Manufacturing Scheduling System which uses a resource orientated representation for the plan state rather than the action orientated plan representation in the O-Plan Planner.
+This scheduler, called TOSCA (The Open SCheduling Architecture), also has different knowledge sources than those used in the O-Plan Planner.